 Labrador Retriever vs Golden Retriever Colors

 The Golden Retriever’s official breed name pretty much speaks for itself.
-But coloration at maturity can still range from almost white to a dark golden red shade.
+But coloration at maturity can range from almost white to a rich dark golden red shade.
 Preference for color tends to lean towards one end of the color spectrum for a while, then swing back the other way.

 The Labrador’s coat is also water repellant has two layers.
 Bu they have a short but dense outer layer and a soft, insulating inner layer.

-But what does this mean in terms of shedding?
+But what do these coat differences mean in terms of shedding?

 Both will shed even more twice per year in the spring and fall during the seasonal coat changes.

 It’s debatable whether Goldens shed more than Labradors.
 Golden Retriever hairs are longer and often paler, so can be more problematic for owners who don’t like shed hairs stuck to their clothes.
 And if you wear a lot of dark clothes, the hair from a Golden Retriever is going to stand out much more than the hair from a black Lab.

 Labrador Retriever vs Golden grooming